mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 Custom Binning
 """"""""""""""

-If this option is chosen a line edit field becomes available in which the user can use to set the prefered binning boundaries.
-The format of this input is identical to the fromat required by the :doc:`Rebin Algorithm <../algorithms/Rebin-v1>`.
+If this option is chosen a line edit field becomes available which the user can use to set the preferred binning boundaries.
+The format of this input is identical to the format required by the :doc:`Rebin Algorithm <../algorithms/Rebin-v1>`.

     A comma separated list of first bin boundary, width, last bin boundary.
 Optionally this can be